Tomer-Eliahu/rustup-reminder/README.md

 This is the README for your extension "rustup-reminder".
 After writing up a brief description, we recommend including the following sections.

+Runs once you first open a Rust file in a given VS code instance.
+Opening addiional files in the same VS code instance will *not* cause the extension to run again.

 ## Disclaimer

 This is a third-party extension that is *not* a part of rustup or associated with rustup.

+## Requirements

+If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 ## Features